F0903/AutoPower/README.md

 If you ever want to uninstall, simply open your terminal again (with admin perms!), and type ```sc delete AutoPower```.
 That should mark it for deletion, and it will be gone after a restart. (then you can delete the executeable)

+Note:
+This program has only been tested with Windows 11, but should work down to Windows 7.